APSPhysics/eslint-config/README.md

 ## Features

+- Editor and Prettier Integrations
+- Rules for
   - TypeScript
-- React
-- React Hooks
+  - React and React Hooks
-- React A11y
+  - A11y with React
-- Jest
+  - Testing with Jest
-- import statements
-- Prettier integration
+  - Import Statements
-- Functional rules
+  - Functional and Immutable Patterns

 ## Installation